 - Threshold Gallery: a ‘bridge’ between the Castle as a Royal Palace and then a military Garrison

 - Highlights Exhibition: incorporating highlight exhibits from the Collection

 - Regimental Associations & Affiliations: explores The Argyll’s Regimental spirit and how this extends to sister regiments and units such as The Argyll and Sutherland Highlanders of Canada, The Calgary Highlanders, The Royal Marines.

 - The Scottish Dimension – Shaped by War: reinforces the connection between The Argylls and the local communities, exploring the links between the Regiment and the local area.

 - Staying Alive: explores the dangers faced by The Argylls on and off the battlefield from wounds and disease and the changing nature of weapons and medical practice.

 - Daily Life – At Home & Away: explores the life of Argyll soldiers and their families, away from the battlefield, including sport, recreation, music, religion, and Depot life in Stirling Castle.

 - Battlefield Exploits – Sans Peur: highlights the warfighting exploits of The Argylls over time, with a focus on the human dimension of warfare.

-- Perspectives of War: highlights the transition from The Argylls to the Royal Regiment of Scotland and continues their story today, and explores how our understanding of key conflicts has been influenced by culture, politics and the media and the power of imagery to shape how we see history.
+- Perspectives of War: highlights the transition from The Argylls to the Royal Regiment of Scotland and continues their story today, and explores how our understanding of key conflicts has been influenced by culture, politics and the media.

 - The Officers’ Mess: affords an insight to the proud and unique traditions of a Highland Regiment, with its long-standing Royal connections.

 - The Colours’ Room – Ne Obliviscaris: a space for reflection and commemoration, designed for use by education groups and events.

 We need your help to fund the final stage!

 Amazing support from the Heritage Lottery Fund, Historic Environment Scotland and other donors has enabled the redevelopment to begin, but we still need to raise the balance of the funds to ensure that the Museum can reopen in late Summer 2019.